liamma06/SuperMario-Brawlstars/README.md

 # SuperMario-Brawlstars
 Programmers: Bosco Zhang, Liam Ma, Nihal Sidhu

-For our CPT we created a game inspired by super mario while having playable brawl stars characters.
+For our ICS 4U1 Computer Science culminating CPT, we present a crossover game of Super Mario Racing, featuring playable Brawl Stars characters.

 In this game, you can choose from two maps and two characters.
-There are also plenty of different blocks.

 Here are some instructions on how to navigate our game:
-1. Before connecting, if you want to play the tutorial press the tutorial button on the menu screen
+1. Before connecting, if you want to play the tutorial press the tutorial button on the menu screen which is only available on single-player modes.

-2. If you want to play single or muti player, press the connect button
+2. Racing against friends is available for multi-player once the user connects to a network server (via socket programming) using the "connect" button.

 3. If you want to host, enter a username and port number in the designated fields then press connect

-4. If you want to connect to the host as a client enter a username and the host's IP address and port number then press connect
+4. If you want to connect to the host as a client, enter a username and the host's IP address and port number; then press connect.

 5. As the host, press the back button then the play button